The Wild Rover is set for a major transformation by the team behind Bistecca and the Gidley

 Toasting goodbye to its wilder days of foot-stomping shenanigans, whisky-centric speakeasy the Wild Rover is closing.
 But worry not, it's due to undergo a massive refurbishment before returning with an entirely new identity.
-The Surry Hills bar will be unveiled as a sophisticated new dining and drinking destination, the Rover, in March 2022 thanks to a a new partnership with the Liquid & Larder group, who brought us the steak-slinging likes of Bistecca and the Gidley.
+The Surry Hills bar will be unveiled as a sophisticated new dining and drinking destination, the Rover, in March 2022 thanks to the influence of its parent company, the Liquid & Larder group, who brought us the steak-slinging likes of Bistecca and the Gidley.

 Co-owner and operator of the Wild Rover, James Bradey says: “Surry Hills has changed a lot since opening ten years ago with plenty of quality offerings opening their doors.
 We wanted the bar to evolve with it, stepping up to become somewhere guests can enjoy both food and drink with equal merit whilst retaining its iconic friendly character and all-are-welcome charm."